Vought wrote the theory before he wielded the power

 He also moved from theory to mass layoffs

-The CFPB became the cleanest case study in how far he wanted to go
+The CFPB became the main case study in how far he wanted to go

 AP reported in December 2025 that a federal judge blocked the White House's attempt to let CFPB funding lapse and described the bureau as largely inoperable under Vought.
 Employees were mostly forbidden from doing any work while the administration tried to hollow the agency out from the inside.

-Then on April 2, 2026, AP reported that the administration had scaled back its earlier CFPB demolition plan but still wanted to cut the bureau from 1,700 authorized employees before Trump's second term to roughly 550 staffers.
-That is what this record looks like in practice: even the toned-down version was still a major institutional gutting.
+On April 2, 2026, AP reported that the administration had scaled back its earlier CFPB demolition plan but still wanted to cut the bureau from 1,700 authorized employees before Trump's second term to roughly 550 staffers.